opensearch-project/OpenSearch/modules/transport-grpc/README.md

 ## Thread Pool Monitoring

-The dedicated thread pool used for gRPC request processing is registered as a standard OpenSearch thread pool named `grpc`, controlled by the `grpc.netty.executor_count` setting/
+The dedicated thread pool used for gRPC request processing is registered as a standard OpenSearch thread pool named `grpc`, controlled by the `grpc.netty.executor_count` setting.

 The gRPC thread pool stats can be monitored using: